See the gathering page for our next gathering.

 Build and CI metrics

-We have themed the 8th gathering dedicating day 2 to metrics.
+We will dedicate the Day 2of the 8th gathering to metrics.
 We will dive into the many aspects and ideas about build and CI metrics.
 Which metrics are we using?
 Which would we like?
 What do we want to use them for?
 Are there any good standards and reuse.

-Metrics of all kind is a topic that keeps coming up over and over again - everyone want metrics for their software development.
+Metrics of all kind is a topic that keeps coming up over and over again - everyone wants metrics for their software development.

 On our last Gathering it was our largest break out sessions on the 2nd day, where the theme was traceability but metrics was drawing a crowd.
 There wasn’t any conclusions or any common projects kicked off, and we can easily dive deeper into metrics.